 The State University of New York at New Paltz has numerous educational and training programs in place to raise awareness and encourage reporting by all members of the campus community.
 Members of the campus community should report sexual assault, sexual harassment, stalking and intimate partner abuse and are encouraged to be familiar with the Student Handbook and the Title IX website at www.newpaltz.edu/titleix/.
-We require training for student athletes and student leaders, including but not limited to: Resident Assistants, Athletics "STAR Mentors" (Students Trained as Resources - up to 5 per team), Orientation Leader/Peer Mentors, EOP Peer Mentors, Scholars Mentorship Program Liaisons, Student Activities Mentors, Fraternity and Sorority Members, etc.) We encourage all students to attend educational programs provided by the University concerning these issues.
+Training opportunities are consistently offered about topics related to these policies.
+We encourage all members of the University community to attend the educational programs provided by the University concerning these issues.